FerdousFardin/rebook-client/README.md

-# reBOOK - for people who want to buy books
+# reBOOK - for people who want to read books
 Enjoy a secure and reliable platform for selling and buying used books with our modern technologies.

 ## Features Section